 Claire Burgess is a writer of short fiction, educator of teenagers, and blogger for The Rumpus.
 Her fiction has received a 2014 Pushcart Prize Special Mention, been listed as notable in Best American Short Stories 2012 and Best American Nonrequired Reading 2012, and will be anthologized in the forthcoming New Stories from the Midwest 2015.
 You can find her stories in Joyland, Third Coast, Hunger Mountain, Annalemma, PANK, and elsewhere.
-She received her MFA in Creative Writing from Vanderbilt University and is a founding editor of Nashville Review.
+She received her MFA in Creative Writing from Vanderbilt University and was a founding editor of Nashville Review.
 Currently, she is completing a manuscript of short stories under the working title Last Dog.

 If you want to send Claire compliments, give her a job, publish her, or just say hi, you can email her at byclaireburgess[at]gmail[dot]com.